Send the link below via email or IMCopy

 • offered $17 BILLION in US aid for recovery in Europe after the war to promote world peace and stability.

-• IF they agreed to take the US loan, the country also had to agree to buy US products.
+• IF they agreed to take the US loan, the country also had to agree to buy US products and resist communism.

 • The Soviets refused to allow Eastern European countries to accept it.